Partnership – Great goal; Insufficient word

 • We work at home.
 Our bedroom has become our office.
 Technology allows us to move our residence/office anywhere and have more control over our time.

 • Speed is a value in and of itself.
 If something is quicker, it is attractive.
 If we are quicker, we are attractive.
 Slow food is considered a revolution.
-Fast food, a value proposition.
+Fast food is a value proposition.

 • Controlling costs is now the dominant value for most organizations, replacing the priority once given to the customer and the employee.
-Most every job and function (except top management) can be outsourced to reduce labor and benefit costs.
-Travel and training are cut on the rationale that current audio and video technology approximates the sights and sounds of being in the room together in real time.
+Almost every job and function (except top management) can be outsourced to reduce labor and benefit costs.
+Travel and training are cut on the rationale that current audio and video technology approximates the sights and sounds of being in the room together in real-time.

 The challenge is to address the human and workplace consequences of the technological and cultural forces that constantly drive us toward speed, control, efficiency, and short-term results.

 Organizations that will truly thrive over time are creating a future that transcends these pressures.
-They will focus making the choice to (1) act in service of the long run, and (2) act in service to those with little power.
-In this way they create an alternative narrative, one centered on creating high performance by putting the future in the hands of each member of an organization.
+They will focus on making the choice to (1) act in service of the long run and (2) act in service to those with little power.
+In this way, they create an alternative narrative, one centered on creating high performance by putting the future in the hands of each member of an organization.

-HR can help leaders transcend these pressures by developing leaders who give priority to building relationships between peers.
+HR can help leaders transcend these pressures by developing leaders who give priority to building relationships with peers.
 Real relationships, not virtual ones.
-HR is a stance for leaders that gives more choice to people close to the work.
-HR is the realization that human values take priority over shareholder values.
+HR is a stance for leaders that gives more choices to people close to the work.
+It is the realization that human values take priority over shareholder values.
 HR clients are all members of the organization, not just top management.

 Adapted from Stewardship: Choosing Service over Self-Interest, 2d ed.
 (San Francisco: Berrett-Kohler, 2013).